JamesDodd1/SudokuBuilder/README.md

 - Save current sudoku status locally on device
 - Create a brand new sudoku board by clicking the New button

+### To do:
+- Undo/Redo buttons
+- Allow one mini number to be input

 __Sudoku Board__
 <p float="left">
     <img src="./images/Sudoku_New.png" alt="Blank 9x9 Sudoku" height=300 width=auto />